 Vegan Tortilla Soup

-This Vegan Tortilla Soup (Mexican Tortilla Soup) is a delicious vegan soup crowded with fresh vegetables, lots of onion and garlic, canned pinto beans and authentic Mexican seasoning all simmered in a richly flavored broth.
-It’s one of those easy Mexican soup recipes you can pull together any night of the week.
+This Vegan Tortilla Soup (Mexican Tortilla Soup) is a delicious vegan soup crowded with fresh vegetables, lots of onion and garlic and canned pinto beans simmered in a delicious broth simmered with ancho cili powder.
+What is ancho chili powder?
+Read more to find out….

 This is an easy tortilla soup recipe loaded with fresh organic vegetables and authentic Mexican flavors that rivals any restaurant tortilla soup out there.

 My family loves a good tortilla soup….one with lots of flavor…but not too spicy.
 Yet spicy enough so you’re aware that it has its own distinct sassy identity.
 This Mexican tortilla soup has a variety of wholesome ingredients that makes it a satisfying vegan soup that you’ll want to make time and time again!

 This healthy tortilla soup is crowded with fresh vegetables simmered in a rich broth with authentic Mexican flavors.

 - Ground cumin

 - Lime wedges for serving